-At Key Stage 3, lessons in Year 7 and Year 8 are taught in the college’s banded groups.
-Throughout KS3 students study themes that promote the knowledge and understanding of a range of genres and texts types for reading, writing and media, as well as undertaking a number of speaking and listening tasks.
+At Key Stage 3, lessons in Year 7, Year 8 and Year 9 are taught in the college’s banded groups.
+Throughout the Key Stage students study themes that promote the knowledge and understanding of a range of genres and texts types for reading and writing.
+The themes and issues students explore are underpinned by the school’s Catholic values.

-In the first term students explore conventions and traditions of the fairy-tale genre through the unit Heroes vs. Villains.
-Students have the opportunity to explore how writers manipulate language for effect as well as the opportunity to enhance writing skills in their own creation.
-Furthermore, they have the opportunity to explore a range of poems across time, analysing language form and structure.
-We also encourage the study of whole texts and these include a whole Shakespeare study as well as a whole novel.
+In the first term students study a range of iconic writers and texts from the English literary canon.
+Students have the opportunity to explore how writers manipulate language for effect as well as the opportunity to enhance writing skills through their own creations.
+Furthermore, they have the opportunity to study a range of poems and non-fiction, comparing and analysing language, form and structure.
+We also encourage the study of whole texts and these include two challenging modern novels and a nineteenth century play.

 KS4 and GCSE